top of page

 Start saving early.
 The sooner you start saving, the more time your money has to grow.
 Even if you can only save a small amount each month, it will add up over time.

 Live below your means.
 It's tempting to spend all of your money when you're in college, but it's important to live below your means.
-This will help you save money and avoid debt.
+It's the secret sauce to financial freedom and will help you save money and avoid debt.